-Parents are strongly encouraged to continually monitor their child's meal account balance.
+Parents should continually monitor their child's meal account balance.
 When a student's meal account is depleted, the district will notify the parent.
-The student will be allowed to continue purchasing meals according to the grace period set by the school board, and the district will present the parent with a schedule of repayment for any outstanding account balance and an application for free or reduced meals.
-If the district is unable to work out an agreement with the student's parent on replenishment of the student's meal account and payment of any outstanding balance, the student will receive a meal.
+The student may continue to purchase meals according to the grace period set by the school board.
+The district will present the parent with a schedule of repayment for any outstanding account balance and an application for free or reduced meals.

+If the district is unable to work out an agreement with the student's parent on replenishment of the meal account and payment of any outstanding balance, the student will receive a meal.
 The district will make every effort to avoid bringing attention to the student.